- Teach the importance of effective communication skills and model good communication strategies with staff members and families.

 - Staff members may need to debrief or brainstorm.
 Families may need additional information or to discuss their child’s care with you.
 Provide ways for people to reach you after the meeting: in person, email, or over the phone.

-The family conference is a great way to strengthen the family partnership.
-It gives family members personal attention and allows them to freely discuss their child’s development, progress, difficulties or successes.
+Family conferences are a great way to strengthen the family-program partnership.
+It gives family members personal attention and allows them to freely discuss their child’s development, progress, difficulties, and successes.
 A positive family conference will create a bond between staff members and the family members, which may make the family feel comfortable in discussing their child in the future.

 How You Can Promote Effective Communication with Families

 Address Staff Members’ Protective Urges